VeriorPies/ParrelSync/README.md

 ![cloner](https://github.com/314pies/ParrelSync/raw/master/ScreenShots/ScreenShot%201.png)
 # ParrelSync
 ParrelSync allow users to open serveral Unity editor instance for multiplayer testing.
-This is a improved version hwaet's [UnityProjectCloner](https://github.com/hwaet/UnityProjectCloner), with more feature such as multiple clones and clones deletion.
+This is based on hwaet's [UnityProjectCloner](https://github.com/hwaet/UnityProjectCloner), with more feature such as multiple clones and clones deletion.

 # Installation